I Like Bacon Marshmallows As Much As The Next Person

 - Whisk almond flour, cocoa powder, baking soda and salt together in a large mixing bowl.

 - In a separate mixing bowl, beat the egg yolks, with honey, coconut oil, vanilla and coconut extracts.
 Then pour them into the dry ingredients, and beat until smooth.

 - Beat egg whites until light and fluffy.
 Then, fold them into the bat- ter.

 - Bake about 12 minutes.
 Allow them to cool until comfortable enough to

 - handle, then gently remove them from the pan and set them on a cooling rack.

-Makes about 6 donuts.STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
+And though it could technically be considered edible, this mint chocolate whipped body butter works better as a light bronzer.
+Did I say a few recipes?
+I meant ten.STANDARD FTC DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please note that I only ever endorse products that are in alignment with Mommypotamus' ideals and that I believe would be of value to my readers.

 » Recipes » Chocolate Coconut Donuts (Grain-Free)